SteeringLife/StringofFate-api/README.md

-# StringofFate
+# StringofFate API

-API of StringofFate
+API to store and retrieve platform and link information of digital namecard of String of Fate project.

 ## Routes

 All routes return Json

 - GET  `/`: Root route shows if Web API is running
-- GET `api/v1/userinfos/`: returns all confiugration IDs
+- GET  `api/v1/platforms/[plat_id]/links/[link_id]`: Get a link
+- GET  `api/v1/platforms/[plat_id]/links`: Get list of links for platform
+- POST `api/v1/platforms/[ID]/links`: Upload link for a platform
-- GET `api/v1/userinfos/[ID]`: returns details about a single userinfo with given ID
+- GET  `api/v1/platforms/[ID]`: Get information about a platform
+- GET  `api/v1/platforms`: Get list of all platforms
-- POST `api/v1/userinfos/`: creates a new userinfo
+- POST `api/v1/platforms`: Create new platform

 ## Install

-Install this API by cloning the *relevant branch* and installing required gems from `Gemfile.lock`:
+Install this API by cloning the *relevant branch* and use bundler to install specified gems from `Gemfile.lock`:

 ```shell
 bundle install